-On December 19, 2012, the Fund issued \$30,000,000 aggregate principal amount of convertible unsecured subordinated debentures ("the 2012 Debentures") due December 31, 2017 with a conversion price of \$23.40.
+On December 19, 2012, the Fund issued \$30,000,000 aggregate principal amount of convertible unsecured subordinated debentures (the "2012 Debentures") due December 31, 2017 with a conversion price of \$23.40.
 On December 24, 2012, as allowed under provisions of the agreement to issue the 2012 Debentures, the Underwriters purchased an additional \$4,200,000 aggregate principal amount of 2012 Debentures increasing the aggregate gross proceeds of the Debenture Offering to \$34,200,000.

-The 2012 Debentures had interest at an annual rate of 5.75% payable semi-annually, and were convertible at the option of the holder, into units of the Fund at any time prior to the maturity date and were redeemable by the Fund on or after December 31, 2015 provided that certain thresholds were met surrounding the weighted average market price of the units at that time.
+The 2012 Debentures bore interest at an annual rate of 5.75% payable semi-annually, and were convertible at the option of the holder, into units of the Fund at any time prior to the maturity date and were redeemable by the Fund on or after December 31, 2015 provided that certain thresholds were met surrounding the weighted average market price of the units at that time.
 On redemption or maturity, the 2012 Debentures, at the option of the Fund could be repaid in cash or subject to regulatory approval, units of the Fund.
 On November 6, 2015, the Fund provided notice that it would be redeeming the 2012 Debentures.
 Prior to November 6, 2015, at the request of certain debenture holders, the Fund had converted \$9,996,000 principal amount of the 2012 Debentures.
 On January 5, 2016, the Fund completed the early redemption and cancellation of 2012 Debentures.
 Subsequent to the initial announcement of the early redemption, \$24,012,000 principal amount of the 2012 Debentures were converted into 1,026,152 units of the Fund.
-The remaining \$192,000 in 2012 Debentures were redeemed and cancelled by issuing 3,000 units of the Fund.
+The remaining \$192,000 of the 2012 Debentures were redeemed and cancelled by issuing 3,000 units of the Fund.

-On September 29, 2014, the Fund issued \$50,000,000 aggregate principal amount of convertible unsecured subordinated debentures ("the 2014 Debentures") due October 31, 2021 with a conversion price of \$61.40 and concurrent with the closing, the Underwriters exercised their over-allotment option in full in respect of the Debentures resulting in an additional aggregate principal amount of \$7,500,000 of 2014 Debentures being issued.
+On September 29, 2014, the Fund issued \$50,000,000 aggregate principal amount of convertible unsecured subordinated debentures (the "2014 Debentures") due October 31, 2021 with a conversion price of \$61.40 and concurrent with the closing, the Underwriters exercised their over-allotment option in full in respect of the 2014 Debentures resulting in an additional aggregate principal amount of \$7,500,000 of 2014 Debentures being issued.

-The Debentures bear interest at an annual rate of 5.25% payable semi-annually, and are convertible at the option of the holder, into units of the Fund at any time prior to the maturity date and may be redeemed by the Fund on or after October 31, 2017 provided that certain thresholds are met surrounding the weighted average market price of the units at that time.
-On redemption or maturity, the Debentures may, at the option of the Fund, be repaid in cash or subject to regulatory approval, units of the Fund.
+The 2014 Debentures bore interest at an annual rate of 5.25% payable semi-annually, and were convertible at the option of the holder, into units of the Fund at any time prior to the maturity date and were redeemable by the Fund on or after October 31, 2017 provided that certain thresholds were met surrounding the weighted average market price of the units at that time.
+On redemption or maturity, the 2014 Debentures, at the option of the Fund, could be repaid in cash or subject to regulatory approval, units of the Fund.
+On September 6, 2017, the Fund provided notice that it would be redeeming the 2014 Debentures.
+Prior to September 6, 2017, at the request of certain debenture holders, the Fund had converted \$2,577,000 principal amount of the 2014 Debentures.
+On November 2, 2017, the Fund completed the early redemption and cancellation of 2014 Debentures.
+Subsequent to the initial announcement of the early redemption, \$52,376,000 principal amount of the 2014 Debentures were converted into 853,027 units of the Fund.
+The remaining \$2,547,000 of the 2014 Debentures were redeemed and cancelled by issuing 28,995 units of the Fund.

-See page 25 of the Fund's 2016 Annual Report, under the heading "Debt Financing", for a more detailed description of the convertible debentures, which description is incorporated by reference herein.
+See page 25 of the Fund's 2017 Annual Report, under the heading "Debt Financing", for a more detailed description of the convertible debentures, which description is incorporated by reference herein.